at LHMS who have been identified as talented in

 music attend a "Talented Music" class

-twice a week for approximately two hours a session.
+once a week for approximately two hours a session.

 An IEP (Individual Education Program) is written